yusufsamsum/AVLTreeAndMaxHeap/README.md

 You are encouraged to use "input.txt" folder so you can test the max heap implementation.

-This implementation's intension is practising AVL Tree and Max Heap implementations in C++.
+This implementation's intention is practising AVL Tree and Max Heap implementations in C++.
 It is a programming assignment of fundemental structures in computer science in Bilkent.